Making a mango pineapple smoothie is so easy. Perfect quick and nutritious breakfast when you prep them ahead of time for the freezer.

 This mango smoothie recipe has all of the best citrus flavors blended together in your cup.
 This means that your strawberry mango smoothie isn’t just going to taste like a sunrise, but it looks like one too!
 I mean, check out that beautiful golden pink/orange color of the finished drink!

 If you find yourself being a fan of one of those orange Julius drinks, then it’s not hard to imagine you’ll enjoy this mango smoothie as well.
-The flavors are pretty close, but if I have to be honest, this smoothie tastes so much better!
-I could be a little biased in my opinion though.
+The flavors are pretty close, but if I have to be honest, this smoothie tastes so much better.

 These mango smoothies take hardly any time to prepare and make.
 Meal prep smoothies are a great way to enjoy a deliciously creamy smoothie in just a few minutes.
-With so many people enjoying smoothies as a breakfast substitute (or in addition to their breakfast meals) getting your smoothie in your cup quickly is great for busy days.
+If you are looking for another great smoothie flavor, give these Strawberry Banana Smoothies a try.

 - To meal prep your smoothies for the freezer, you’ll want to combine your mango, pineapple, oranges, and strawberries in a freezer bag.
 Place the bag inside of the freezer for when you are ready to use it.